CALL FOR FREE CONSULTATION

 This is How You Should Prepare for EMDR Therapy in San Jose California.

-How you should prepare your EMDR therapy in San Jose California
+How you should prepare for EMDR therapy in San Jose California

 While EMDR can be life-changing, it's important to prepare in order to have the best therapeutic experience possible.
 Here are four steps to take before therapy begins: